BackstagecrewIS/tictactoe/README.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 Known Bugs

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section on the left column.
+4. Under "Source", select 'Deploy from Branch then click the dropdown called "None" and select "Main".
+5. Click Save to confirm the choice.
+6. Scroll back to the top of the page to locate the link to the published site in the "GitHub Pages" section.